krasny2k5/Intarsis/README.md

 ## update_gmt5sar
 Small script to download, compile and install GMTSAR.
 It is recommended for updates, not for initial installation because the first compilation can have unmet depedencies problems.

+## ortho2ellip
+Program that adds the EGM08 heights to a orthonormal DEM and convert into GMTSAR netcdf format and projection.
+It needs the EGM08 altitudes file.